 Coconut cream: Used in the mint filling to add extra creaminess.
 For the best texture, you want to use the thick portion of a can of refrigerated coconut cream.
-If you have leftover coconut cream, you could use it to make this Easy Vegan Chocolate Mousse.

 Baby spinach: To color the mint filling green.
 I promise you won’t taste it.
 Otherwise feel free to leave it out, which will just mean the filling will be slightly off-white due to the cashew nuts.

 Dark chocolate: Used in the chocolate topping.
 I like to use at least 70% cocoa chocolate to keep the sugar content down.
 But feel free to use any chocolate you like.

 Vanilla extract: Used in the base to add a hint of vanilla sweetness.
 If you don’t have any at home, you can leave it out and the slice will still taste great.

 Fine sea salt: Used in the base to bring out the flavors.
 I always think a pinch of salt is a good idea with chocolate.